Final girl: Trope concept

 A common plot line in many horror films is one in which several victims are killed one-by-one by a killer amid increasing terror, culminating in a climax in which the last surviving member of the group, usually female, either vanquishes the killer or escapes.

 The final girl trope has evolved throughout the years, from early final girls most often being damsels in distress, often saved by a strong male (such as a police officer or heroic stranger), to more modern final girls who are more likely to survive due to their own abilities.
-According to Clover's definition, Lila Crane from Psycho (1960) is an example of a female survivor and not a final girl, due to her lack of moral purity, who is saved by a male (Sam Loomis, not to be confused with the Halloween character of the same name) at the film's ending.
+According to Clover's definition, Lila Crane from Psycho (1960) is an example of a female survivor and not a final girl, due to her lack of moral purity, who is saved by a male, Sam Loomis, at the film's ending.
 Laurie Strode from Halloween (1978) is a final girl, but one that is saved by someone else (also named Sam Loomis).

 On this basis, Tony Williams argues that, while 1980s horror film heroines were more progressive than those of earlier decades, the gender change is done conservatively, and the final-girl convention cannot be regarded as a progressive one "without more thorough investigation."
 Furthermore, in many slashers, the final girl's victory is often ambiguous or only apparent.
 The fact that she is still alive at the end of the movie does not make her a victorious heroine.
 In many of these movies, the end is ambiguous, where the killer/entity is or might be still alive, leaving viewers uncertain about the future of the final girl (a notable example being Jess Bradford in 1974's Black Christmas).
 The viewers wait for a send-off or sequel bait, and are felt that they are left with an apparent victory.
 Tony Williams also gives several examples of final girls in the heroines of the Friday the 13th series, such as Chris Higgins from Part III.
 He notes that she does not conclude the film wholly victorious and is catatonic at the end of the film.
 Williams also observes that Friday the 13th: The Final Chapter does not have a final girl, despite Trish Jarvis surviving at the end.
 Additionally, Williams notes that final girls often survive, but in the sequel they are either killed or institutionalized.
 A notable example is Alice Hardy, who survives Friday the 13th (1980) only to be killed in the beginning of Friday the 13th Part 2 (1981).
 Derek Soles argues that the tragic destiny of such final girls represents an expression of patriarchal society where capable, independent women must either be contained or destroyed.
 In more recent films, this has started to change, with the final girl no longer being always doomed, a notable example being the Scream series.